Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 Creative writing rebranded

 It is a myth that any form of documentary or official or corporate record keeping needs to be accurate, let alone… truthful.
-In my post of 25 April, The Dunning-Kruger Effect, I was gobsmacked at being given the opportunity by that twit of a the People and Culture Partner to perform an exit interview (I shan’t mention for whom, instead, suffice it to say that it was for the benefit of the little shit former Bids and Tenders MisManager).
+In my post of 25 April, The Dunning-Kruger Effect, I was gobsmacked at being given the opportunity by that twit of a the People and Culture Manager to perform an exit interview (I shan’t mention for whom, instead, suffice it to say that it was for the benefit of the little shit former Bids and Tenders MisManager).

 But truth be told, I was absolutely floored that they believed my story in the first place!